IsaacNicholls1/TheAiTeam/README.md

 - There are some errors/warnings in lighthouse which would improve the score.
 We will research these before the next project and make sure to find out how to fix them.

+### Responsiveness

+- Responsiveness issues were encountered with the games pages - we would have liked to implement and test these further but ran out of time.
+- With more time this could have been tested further, the games were responsive but not all the way and with every device.
+We would have liked to test and implement these better, for enhanced UX.

+### Responsiveness

+- There were also other smaller bugs and developments we would have liked to have made - if we had more time things such as the text, titles, spacing and alignment were things that were flagged up to change and edit.

 <hr>
 <p><a href="#contents">Back To Top</a></p>